promitosh/My-everyday/README.md

 # My-everyday
-It is about my everyday learning on data collection,preprocessong, cleaning,analysis,presentation,interpretation , storage,and insights
+It is about my everyday learning on data collection,preprocessing, cleaning,analysis,presentation,interpretation , storage,and insights